axelleferriere/axelleferriere.github.io/_pages/about.md

 I hold an ERC Starting Grant for the project RETTHINQ (2026-2030).

-I am a member of the Editorial Board of the Review of Economic Studies since January 2025.
+I am a member of the Editorial Board of the Review of Economic Studies.

 [Curriculum Vitae](/files/CV_AxelleFerriere.pdf)